Chibi Maruko-chan: First series

 Chibi Maruko-chan originally aired on Fuji Television and affiliated TV stations.
 142 episodes were broadcast, from January 1990 to September 1992.
 Maruko was voiced by Tarako; other voice actors included Kappei Yamaguchi and Hideki Saijo.
 Original manga author Momoko Sakura wrote the teleplay for most episodes.
 The first series was directed by Yumiko Suda, animated by Masaaki Yuasa (who later directed Mind Game in 2004), while the music was composed by Nobuyuki Nakamura.
 The series attained a TV viewer rating of 39.9% on October 28, 1990, the highest rating ever attained by an animated TV series in Japan.
 The outro song Odoru Ponpokorin became a hit and was interpreted by several artists including the KinKi Kids and Captain Jack.
 The series was exported throughout Asia and was especially popular in Taiwan.
 In addition, 65 episodes were dubbed into Arabic (called Maruko Assagheera, which means Little Maruko), where it garnered attention from people of all ages.
 It also aired in Germany with the same title as the original and was broadcast by RTL II, Super RTL and Jetix.
-It aired weekdays on Nick India in India.
+It aired weekdays on Nick India in India.To celebrate the franchise's 10th anniversary in 1996, Pony Canyon released a special LaserDisc in Japan.
+One of the segments was a compilation of international opening and ending themes from the original series.
+Both the LaserDisc sleeve and the ending of the segment credit the 1994 English production to Ocean Studios in Vancouver, Canada.
+This is the only footage from the dub to surface.
+Actress Teryl Rothery has listed her.Voicebox Productions, a Canadian voice acting company also located in Vancouver, has listed a Chibi Maruko-chan pilot for Pioneer Entertainment and Studio B Productions on their website since the early 2000s.
+No other information on this project is known.
+As Voicebox only came into existence in 1999, it's likely this was unrelated to the aforementioned Ocean dub.